mozilla/experimenter/contributing.md

 ### Merge Dependabot PRs
-1. Dependabot will create many individual PRs against the `main` branch, which has no branch protections and so each of those PRs can be merged automatically by adding the following comment to each PR:
+1. Dependabot will create many individual PRs against the `main` branch, which has no branch protections and so each of those PRs can be merged automatically by approving each PR with the comment:

         @dependabot squash and merge

 All done!